Photo: libre-software.net. License: CC BY-SA 4.0

 Continue with the following command, which is valid both for MariaDB and MySQL:sudo mysql_secure_installation

-If you use MariaDB, a root password does not exist and you will be prompted to create a new one (just press enter at the first question and set a new password).
+The question is about the Database root user, not the Ubuntu root user.
+If you use MariaDB, a MariaDB root password does not exist yet, just press enter.
 If you use MySQL, you probably already created a root password during the mysql-server

 package installation.